-The Fund doesn't have as an objective to make EU Taxonomy aligned investments, given that (i) the methodology and data availability on reporting under the EU Taxonomy continues to develop, and (ii) the Belgian Financial Services and Markets Authority (FSMA) currently prohibits any Belgian-based fund to state that investments qualify as sustainable under the EU Taxonomy1.
+The Fund doesn't have as an objective to make EU Taxonomy aligned investments, given that (i) the methodology and data availability on reporting under the EU Taxonomy continues to develop, and (ii) on 24/01/2023, the Belgian Financial Services and Markets Authority (FSMA) prohibited any fund based in Belgium to state that investments qualify as sustainable under the EU Taxonomy.
+During the Fund's duration, when the necessary data from portfolio companies becomes available, we intend to informally report on the EU Taxonomy alignment of our portfolio.